anderslauri/eleutheria-gcp-iap/README.md

 ## Role bindings
 :warning:

-Please note.
 Role bindings are consumed asynchronously given a defined time interval (see configuration).
 This may or may not be acceptable - depends on your choice.
 Default interval is `5min`.
 For the future, consuming `audit iam events` should be implemented to ensure a close to real time change of bindings.